Hero-Solutions/RS_ptif/README.md

 # This bug resides in include/resource_functions.php:2015.
 $resource_deletion_state = NULL;

-# Config values required by the iiif_imagehub plugin.

 # You can use either $iiif_imagehub_commands if the Imagehub is locally installed
 # or $iiif_imagehub_curl_calls if the Imagehub is installed remotely